smruthi33/Code-Pattern/README.md

 ## 3. Add the data file

 * Add the all the files in your Data Folder to Object Storage- From the My Projects > Default page, Use Find and Add Data (look for the 10/01 icon) and its Files tab.
-* Click browse and navigate to this repo (some name)/data and select the zip file
+* Click browse and navigate to this repo (some name)/data and select the zip files(train and test).

 ![](images/add_file.png)